-- If a student graduates earlier than their cohort, they are considered a graduate. - o If a student never graduates, graduates after the fifth year, or is considered an 'other completer', they are counted as a non-graduate. - The last school that a student enrolls in is considered the school of graduation for accountability. - If a student attends two schools in their final year, and one school graduates the student while the other does not, then the school the student graduated from is considered the school of graduation for accountability. - o If neither school graduates the student, then the school with the latest exit date is accountable for the student's graduation. - Students who continue in high school for the purpose of receiving Special Education services in order to obtain an Alternate Diploma based on instruction received in the alternate academic achievement standards, and who take alternate assessments, will have their cohort adjusted. - If a student graduates with an Alternate Diploma, they are counted in the 4-year graduation rate in the year they receive the Alternate Diploma. - o If a student does not return to school to complete the Alternate Diploma, they are counted as a non-graduate in the year they do not re-enroll. - 2.
-ACT (25 points).
-Points are awarded proportionally to the percent of students earning a composite score of 18 or higher on the 11th grade administration of the ACT.
-There are 25 points possible for the ACT indicator, and points will be awarded in the year the test was administered.
+- If a student graduates earlier than their cohort, they are considered a graduate. - If a student never graduates, graduates after the fifth year, or is considered an 'other completer,' they are counted as a non-graduate. - The last school that a student enrolls in is considered the school of graduation for accountability. - If a student attends two schools in their final year, and one school graduates the student while the other does not, then the school the student graduated from is considered the school of graduation for accountability. - If neither school graduates the student, then the school with the latest exit date is accountable for the student's graduation. - Students who continue in high school for the purpose of receiving Special Education services in order to obtain an Alternate Diploma based on instruction received in the alternate academic achievement standards, and who take alternate assessments, will have their cohort adjusted. - If a student graduates with an Alternate Diploma, they are counted in the 4-year graduation rate in the year they receive the Alternate Diploma. - If a student does not return to school to complete the Alternate Diploma, they are counted as a non-graduate in the year they do not re-enroll.